Florida man indicted for bribery in case tied to JPMorgan hacking

 Prosecutors contend Shalon, Orenstein and Aaron ran a criminal enterprise that hacked into a dozen companies' networks, stealing the personal information of more than 100 million people.

-In the case of JPMorgan, prosecutors said records belonging to more than 83 million customers were stolen.
+In the case of JPMorgan, prosecutors said records belonging to more than 83 million customers had been stolen.

 While the Murgios are not accused of engaging in the hacking offenses, prosecutors said they committed crimes with their co-defendants, Florida resident Yuri Lebedev and New Jersey pastor Trevon Gross, related to the unlicensed operation of Coin.mx.